Family Tree >

 Service on Monday at 8:30 a.m. at the Trainor Funeral Home, Boonville, and at 9 at St. Joseph's Church, Boonville.
 Interment in White Lake Cemetery, Woodgate.
 Friends may call on Sunday from 7 to 9 p.m.

-Hoffert, Anthony - Death (click for original image)
+Hoffert, Anthony J. - Death

 1 JUNE 1977 - BOONVILLE HERALD - BOONVILLE NY